dtone/dtone-dvs-api-java-client/README.md

 - Ready-to-use interfaces to consume DT One's [DVS API](https://dvs-api-doc.dtone.com/)
 - Pagination and Filtering support on API Responses
 - Common response object
-- Unit and functional testing with mocked responses from the API.
+- ~~Unit and functional testing with mocked responses from the API.~~ TODO
+- Asynchronous calls

 ## Domain Objects
 This library deals with the following list of domain objects from the DVS API: